-The effect of lenalidomide on the QTc interval was evaluated in 60 healthy male subjects in a randomized, thorough QT study with placebo and positive controls.
-At a dose two times the maximum recommended dose, lenalidomide does not prolong the QTc interval to any clinically relevant extent.
-The largest upper bound of the 2-sided 90% CI for the mean differences between lenalidomide and placebo was below 10 ms.
+The effect of lenalidomide on the QTc interval was evaluated in 60 healthy male subjects in a thorough QT study.
+At a dose two times the maximum recommended dose, lenalidomide did not prolong the QTc interval.
+The largest upper bound of the two-sided 90% CI for the mean differences between lenalidomide and placebo was below 10 ms.